Particles Unit

 explained in .
 At configuration time, the setup script parses the

-specifications in the Config files, and generates an
+PARTICLETYPE specifications in the Config files, and generates an

-that populates
+F90 file Particles/Particles_specifyMethods.F90 that populates

-.
+a data structure gr_ptTypeInfo.
 This data structure contains

 information about the method of initialization and interpolation methods